andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 19 (Peter Davison)</sub>

 Essential, a new type of regeneration story.
-It’s easy to see the influence in New Who.
+It's easy to see the influence in New Who.
 I love the high concept set design, and the throwbacks are nice.

 Story 117; 4 episodes - Castrovalva